Model-based clustering and classification using mixtures of multivariate skewed power exponential distributions: Appendix

-\paragraph{Crabs Dataset} The {\tt crabs} dataset \citep{venables2002} contains 200 observations with 5 different variables that measure characteristics of crabs. there were 100 males and 100 females, and two different species of crabs, orange and blue.
-This effectively creates four different groups of crabs based on gender/species combinations with 50 observations in each group. \paragraph{Bankruptcy Dataset} The {\tt bankruptcy} dataset \citep{mixGHDfromR} looked at the ratio of retained earnings to total assets, and the ratio of earnings before interests and taxes to total assets of 33 financially sound and 33 bankrupt American firms. \paragraph{Yeast Dataset} A subset of the {\tt yeast} dataset from \cite{nakai91,nakai92} sourced through the {\tt MixSAL} package \citep{MixSAL} is also used.
-There are measurements on three variables: McGeoch’s method for signal sequence recognition (mcg), the score of the ALOM membrane spanning region prediction program (alm), and the score of discriminant analysis of the amina acid content of vacuolar and extracellular proteins (vac) along with the possible two cellular localization sites, CYT (cytosolic or cytoskeletal) and ME3 (membrane protein, no N-terminal signal) for the proteins. \paragraph{Diabetes Dataset} The {\tt diabetes} dataset \citep{fraley2012} considered 145 non-obese adult patients with different types of diabetes classified as normal, overt and chemical.
+In addition to those considered in the main body of the manuscript, we also considered the following data available through various {\sf R} packages: \paragraph{Wine Dataset:} The expanded twenty seven variable {\tt wine} dataset, obtained from \texttt{pgmm} \citet{pgmm}, has 27 different measurements of chemical aspects of 178 Italian wines (three types of wine). \paragraph{Iris Dataset:} The {\tt iris} dataset (included with {\sf R}) consists of 150 observations, 50 each of 3 different species of iris.
+There are four different variables that were measured, namely the petal length and width and the sepal length and width. \paragraph{Swiss Banknote Dataset:} The Swiss {\tt banknote} dataset, obtained from \texttt{MixGHD} \citep{mixGHDfromR} looked at 6 different measurements from 100 genuine and 100 counterfeit banknotes.
+The measurements were length, length of the diagonal, width of the right and left edges, and the top and bottom margin widths. \paragraph{Crabs Dataset:} The {\tt crabs} dataset, obtained from \texttt{MASS} \citep{venables2002} contains 200 observations with 5 different variables that measure characteristics of crabs.
+There were 100 males and 100 females, and two different species of crabs, orange and blue.
+This creates four different groups of crabs based on gender/species combinations. \paragraph{Bankruptcy Dataset:} The {\tt bankruptcy} dataset, obtained from \texttt{MixGHD} \citep{mixGHDfromR} looked at the ratio of retained earnings to total assets, and the ratio of earnings before interests and taxes to total assets of 33 financially sound and 33 bankrupt American firms. \paragraph{Yeast Dataset:} A subset of the {\tt yeast} dataset from \cite{nakai91,nakai92} sourced through the {\tt MixSAL} package \citep{MixSAL} is also used.
+There are measurements on three variables: McGeoch’s method for signal sequence recognition, the score of the ALOM membrane spanning region prediction program, and the score of discriminant analysis of the amino acid content of vacuolar and extracellular proteins along with the possible two cellular localization sites, CYT (cytosolic or cytoskeletal) and ME3 (membrane protein, no N-terminal signal) for the proteins. \paragraph{Diabetes Dataset:} The {\tt diabetes} dataset, obtained from \texttt{mclust} \citep{fraley2012} considered 145 non-obese adult patients with different types of diabetes classified as normal, overt and chemical.
 There were three measurements, the area under the plasma glucose curve, the area under the plasma insulin curve and the steady state plasma glucose.

 \paragraph{Unsupervised classification}